 How to Cover Different Problem Areas

 Women typically use concealers to cover up and tone down three things of the face – under-eye circles, blemishes and discoloration around the nose, mouth and cheeks and other skin imperfections.
-However, what they do not realize is that all these areas require different concealers.
+What they do not realize is that all these areas require different concealers.

 For under eye circles

 The skin around your eyes is extremely thin and fragile.
-Therefore, you need to apply creamy concealers containing emollient ingredients that melt into your skin.
+You need to apply creamy concealers containing emollient ingredients that melt into your skin.

 Glo Minerals offers a full range of under eye concealers that help to camouflage the dark appearance of your under eye circles and brighten up your skin tone.
 Infused with a rich blend of antioxidants like Vitamin A, C, E and Green Tea extracts, it is a great moisturizer as well.
-Click the photo below for more information of this product.
+Click the photo below for a 5% discount of this product.